All appraisals at TPSG are conducted in an environment of confidentiality

 - Study demographics and area veterinary hospital density

-- Analyze payroll date and staff longevity
+- Analyze payroll data and staff longevity

 - Equipment and recent capital upgrades